-The rentowner could make any one of the householders on the land pay all of the rentcharge and collect the appropriate portions from the other householders on the land.
+The rentowner could require any one homeowner on the land to pay the entire rentcharge amount; they would then later collect the appropriate contributions from the other homeowners also living on the land.

-Sometimes, a rentowner would agree to collect the various portions separately from each householder.
-This is known as an ‘apportionment’.
+Sometimes, a rentowner can agree to collect the various rentcharge portions individually from each homeowner on their land.
+This process is known as ‘apportionment’.
 It could be legal or informal.
-Most apportionments were informal.
+Most apportionments were agreed informally.